operator-framework/community-operators/README.md

 This repo is the canonical source for Kubernetes Operators that appear on [OperatorHub.io](https://operatorhub.io), [OpenShift Container Platform](https://openshift.com) and [OKD](https://okd.io).

 ## Documentation
-Full documentation is generated via [mkdoc](https://www.mkdocs.org/) and located at [https://operator-framework.github.io/community-operators/](https://operator-framework.github.io/community-operators/)
+Full documentation is generated via [mkdoc](https://www.mkdocs.org/) and is located at [https://operator-framework.github.io/community-operators/](https://operator-framework.github.io/community-operators/)

 ## Reporting Bugs